-After the conviction, which was negotiated to trespassing (Penal Code § 602(m)) to avoid the stigma of prostitution, which was his first ever, he had trouble finding a job, but eventually did land one with a logistics company handling products being imported through the Port of Los Angeles.
+After the conviction, which was negotiated to trespassing (Penal Code § 602(m)) to avoid the stigma of prostitution, which was his first ever conviction, he had trouble finding a job.
+However, he eventually did land one with a logistics company handling products being imported through the Port of Los Angeles.
 The job title was distribution manager, but the pay was so low, he could barely support his family.
 He was constantly looking for a better paying job, but he was repeatedly told that his criminal record barred him.
+It was extremely frustrating and the financial pressure created by earning so little made his wife angry all the time.

 Half-way through his probation, Greg Hill contacted the client to ask him if he was interested in early termination of probation and expungement.
 The client ignored the e-mail, but then contacted Greg Hill & Associates about expungement once his probation ended.

 Greg and the client discussed his employment situation and the sad fact that the Boy Scouts and Girl Scouts no longer allowed our client to volunteer in scouting events.
-This deeply hurt our client.
+This deeply hurt our client’s self-esteem, as he wanted to participate in his children’s lives more than ever when his pay was not able to provide them many things other children at his children’s school enjoyed.

-Greg’s office then prepared the petition, including with it a supplemental memorandum that let the court know the basis case facts, its authority to act and a declaration from our client attesting that he was not on probation or parole in any other case, not in custody and not facing any other pending charges.
-The declaration also described the reason for his request for relief under Penal Code § 1203.4.
+Greg’s office then prepared the petition, including with it a supplemental memorandum that let the judge know the basic case facts, its authority to act and a declaration from our client attesting that he was not on probation or parole in any other case, not in custody and not facing any other pending charges.
+The declaration also described the reason for his request for relief under Penal Code § 1203.4, which for our client included a discussion of his yearning to volunteer for supervision of his children’s activities that this conviction now barred.

 Greg then filed the petition in the Compton Superior Court and served the District Attorney there with the paperwork.
 Greg also paid the $120 court fee for filing this request.